+The Earth Partners enrolled over 700,000 acres across Texas and New Mexico in our brush management program for large-scale production of woodchips and wood pellets, with potential to support renewable energy and bioproducts.
 Though there are hundreds of millions of acres of this brush-infested land, only certain areas can be harvested and transported at a competitive cost.
-The Earth Partners has carefully screened these areas to identify such economically feasible “collection zones,” considering brush density, accessibility, property size, and proximity to transportation infrastructure.
+The Earth Partners identified these economically feasible areas, considering brush density, accessibility, property size, and proximity to transportation infrastructure.

 This material has been successfully processed and tested in European power plants, where conservation biomass has received preferred sustainability status compared to more conventional biomass.